d2l-ai/d2l-book/demo/examples/markdown.md

 ### SVG Images

 Need to install `rsvg-convert` to build latex.
+On macos, you can `brew install librsvg`.

 ![A LSTM cell](../img/lstm.svg)